 With Seller Central, you have better control over your stock.
 You can either store it in Amazon fulfillment Center or at your office or if you are using FBA.
-Note that storing your inventory at Amazon’s fulfillment centers come with a fee, depending on the space you utilize.
+Note that storing your inventory at Amazon’s fulfillment centers comes with a fee, depending on the space you utilize.

 7. Vendor Central vs. Seller Central: The Payment

 If you cannot deal with such headaches, you shouldn’t go for Vendor Central.
-Seller Central partners, on the other hand, are paid once in every 7 – 14 days.
+Seller Central partners, on the other hand, are paid once every 7 – 14 days.
 Yes, these payments are made after subtracting their sales commission and other FBA fees.
 However, the payment is faster.

 8. Vendor Central vs. Seller Central: Customer Service

 So, this is one point where Vendor Central actually wins.
-That’s because Amazon takes care of all every aspect in terms of support, even including problems associated with fraud.
+That’s because Amazon takes care of every aspect in terms of support, even including problems associated with the fraud.
 Seller Central partners can use FBA (Fulfilled By Amazon) to take care of customer service.
 But, the seller is still responsible for every customer who claims of receiving counterfeit or fake products.